MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-allocate-capacity-addons.md

 > [!IMPORTANT]
 > Power Platform APIs and tools are in preview.
 Portions of this tutorial may change in the future.

-## Login and allocate
+## Login and perform the allocation

-To start, we will login as a Power Platform administrator and will allocate an app pass to a particular environment.
+To start, we will login as a Power Platform administrator and will allocate AI Builder credits to a particular environment.
+For this example, we will pick a random environment but you would want to assign the add-ons you require to the appropriate environments where they will be used.

-### Before you begin

-Is there anything we need to make people aware of before they get started??

 # [Power Platform admin center](#tab/PPAC)